-The number of shares purchased from us by existing stockholders is based on 3,648,549 shares of common stock outstanding as of June 30, 2011, and excludes:
+The number of shares purchased from us by existing stockholders is based on 3,648,677 shares of common stock outstanding as of June 30, 2011, and excludes:

-- 554,272 shares of common stock issuable upon the exercise of outstanding options under our 2000 Plan as of June 30, 2011 having a weighted average exercise price of \$1.89 per share; - 2,547,512 shares of common stock issuable upon the exercise of outstanding options under our 2009 Plan as of June 30, 2011 having a weighted average exercise price of \$3.14 per share, which includes 50,373 shares of common stock issuable upon the exercise of options that were issued in connection with our acquisition of the minority interest in BPS in exchange for outstanding options to purchase the Series B common stock of BPS; - 731,532 additional shares of common stock reserved for future issuance under our 2009 Plan as amended and restated, plus any annual increases in the number of shares of common stock reserved for future issuance under this plan pursuant to the "evergreen provision" in such plan, as more fully described in the "Executive Compensation-Employee Benefit Plans-2009 Equity Incentive Plan" section of this prospectus, of which 494,011 shares of common stock are issuable upon the exercise of options that were granted effective November 10, 2011, upon the pricing of this offering; - 238,095 shares of common stock reserved for future issuance under our 2010 Non-Employee Directors' Stock Award Plan, or Directors' Plan, which became effective immediately upon the execution and delivery of the underwriting agreement for this offering; and - 214,285 shares of common stock reserved for future issuance under our 2010 Employee Stock Purchase Plan, or 2010 Purchase Plan, which will become effective upon the closing of this offering.
+- 554,320 shares of common stock issuable upon the exercise of outstanding options under our 2000 Plan as of June 30, 2011 having a weighted average exercise price of \$1.89 per share; - 2,547,569 shares of common stock issuable upon the exercise of outstanding options under our 2009 Plan as of June 30, 2011 having a weighted average exercise price of \$3.15 per share, which includes 50,385 shares of common stock issuable upon the exercise of options that were issued in connection with our acquisition of the minority interest in BPS in exchange for outstanding options to purchase the Series B common stock of BPS: - 731,422 additional shares of common stock reserved for future issuance under our 2009 Plan as amended and restated, plus any annual increases in the number of shares of common stock reserved for future issuance under this plan pursuant to the "evergreen provision" in such plan, as more fully described in the "Executive Compensation-Employee Benefit Plans-2009 Equity Incentive Plan" section of this prospectus, of which 422,619 shares of common stock are issuable upon the exercise of options that have been approved by the Company's Board of Directors through July 29, 2011 and will be granted effective concurrently with the completion of this offering or as of December 31, 2011, if later; and

+• 452,381 shares of common stock reserved for future issuance under our 2010 Non-Employee Directors' Stock Award Plan, or Directors' Plan, and 2010 Employee Stock Purchase Plan, or 2010 Purchase Plan, each of which will become effective upon the completion of this offering.

 To the extent that outstanding options or warrants are exercised, you will experience further dilution.
-If all our outstanding stock options and outstanding warrants had been exercised as of June 30, 2011, assuming the treasury stock method, our pro forma net tangible book value as of June 30, 2011 would have been approximately \$7.4 million or \$0.46 per share of our common stock, and the pro forma net tangible book value after giving effect to this offering would have been \$2.00 per share, representing additional dilution in our pro forma net tangible book value per share to new investors of \$0.18.
+If all our outstanding stock options and outstanding warrants had been exercised as of June 30, 2011, assuming the treasury stock method, our pro forma net tangible book value as of June 30, 2011 would have been approximately \$7.4 million or \$0.50 per share of our common stock, and the pro forma net tangible book value after giving effect to this offering would have been \$3.00 per share, representing additional dilution in our pro forma net tangible book value per share to new investors of \$0.37.